All Episodes

 We have a couple of them here.

-And here's uh Russert's question.
+And here's Russert's question.

-You were 31 years old, your church was excluding blacks from full participation.
+Your church was excluding blacks from full participation.

-Didn't you think what am I doing, part of an organization viewed by many as racist?
+Didn't you think, what am I doing, part of an organization viewed by many as racist?

-I'm very proud of my faith, and it's the faith of my father's, and I certainly believe that it is a faith.
+I'm very proud of my faith, and it's the faith of my fathers.

 But you can see what I believed and what my family believed by looking at our lives.